nmc-costa/simplifyhit/ROADMAP.md

 © 2021 nmc-costa.
 All Rights Reserved.
-“simplifyhit”™ is a trademark of nmc-costa.
+simplifyhit™ is a trademark of nmc-costa.

 # Roadmap